GeekyAnts/nativebase-docs/docs/3.1.x/setup-provider.md

 ---
 id: setup-provider
 title: Setup NativeBase Provider
+metaTitle: Setup NativeBase Provider | NativeBase
+metaDescription: Learn how to set up Nativebase Provider- the component that makes the theme available throughout your app, customize the default theme, and manage color modes.
 ---

 NativeBaseProvider is a component that makes the theme available throughout your app.
 It uses React's Context API.
 Add NativeBaseProvider to the root of your app and update App.js as follows: